BAMresearch/ctsimu-artist-module/README.md

 # CTSimU aRTist Module 1.0

-This is a module for the radiographic simulator [aRTist](http://artist.bam.de/) which reads and sets up the scenario from a [CTSimU JSON description](https://bamresearch.github.io/ctsimu-scenarios/).
+This is a module for the radiographic simulator [aRTist](http://artist.bam.de/) which reads and sets up the scenario from a [CTSimU Scenario Description](https://bamresearch.github.io/ctsimu-scenarios/) file.
 With the module, it is also possible to simulate the complete CT scan as described in the JSON scenario.

 ## Requirements